Johnny Meijer

-Johnny Meijer (born 'Jan Cornelis Meijer' 1 October 1912 in Amsterdam; died 8 January 1992 in Amsterdam) was an accordionist who played classical, folk, and swing.
+Johnny Meijer (born 'Jan Cornelis Meijer' 1 October 1912 in Amsterdam; died 8 January 1992 in Amsterdam) was a Dutch accordionist who played classical, folk, and swing.

 For a time he was known as a jazz accordionist and his 75th birthday was celebrated at the North Sea Jazz Festival.
 He was also the subject of a film.

 Besides the popular songs he also played fast swing numbers, Romanian music and classical pieces and was widely recognized as a virtuoso jazz accordionist.
 In 1974 he recorded the Dutch Swing College Band Johnny Goes Dixie LP, which went gold.